 How many players are in the hand (meaning, how many players are still live for a specific betting round)?

 Even if you lose out once when you have the chips, you can still go again.
-If you try to go all-in when you have a few chips or take a risk when trying to bet with less chips, one mistake can mean the end of your tournament.
+If you try to go all-in when you have a few chips or take a risk when trying to bet with fewer chips, one mistake can mean the end of your tournament.

-The main aim is to be in the game and move to the next round, which is always the money round.
+The main aim is to be in the game and move to the next round, which is always the money-round.